gabrielweyer/jwt-viewer/README.md

 ## CI/CD

 Each push to `master` triggers a build in `VSTS` and a deployment to `Azure Blob storage`.
-I'm using `Azure Functions Proxies` to be able to support an extension-less URI and tab reload.
+I'm using `Azure Functions Proxies` to be able to support an extension-less URI and reload.

 `VSTS` does not support anonymous browsing but the build pipeline is available as [YAML](.vsts-ci.yml).